Oral and Maxillofacial Surgery

 Oral and maxillofacial surgery (OMFS or OMS) is specialised surgery of the face, mouth, neck and jaw.
 Oral and Maxillofacial surgeons require a dual qualification in medicine and dentistry.
 In the UK it is recognised as a specialty of medicine and a degree in both medicine and dentistry are compulsory.

-Oral and Maxillofacial surgery focuses on the diagnosis and treatment of diseases affecting the mouth, jaws, face and neck including:
+An Oral and Maxillofacial surgeon can provide a medico legal opinion on the diagnosis and treatment of diseases affecting the mouth, jaws, face and neck including:

 - Cancer including all surgery to head and neck, misdiagnosis, delay to diagnosis, treatment & skin cancer

 - Surgical reconstruction including cosmetic surgery/deformity to face and neck

 - Trauma surgery to head and neck including jaw joints

 - Dental conditions and claims involving oral surgery

 - Facial fractures and facial pain

 About our expert in Oral and Maxillofacial / Head and Neck Surgery